 Albert “Al” Munoz-Flores

-Dr. Munoz-Flores oversees the program’s Latino Mental Health Concentration and is adjunct faculty in the Doctor of Clinical Psychology Program.
+Dr. Munoz-Flores is adjunct faculty for the Master's in Clinical Psychology Program.

-Kirsten Gabriel Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
+Kirsten Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
 Currently, Dr. Olson is a clinical psychologist working in Counseling and Psychological Services at the University of California Santa Barbara.

 Barbara S. Sheffield, MA, MFT, CEAP

 Robert Tauber, MA, LMFT

 Robert Tauber has served as an Associate Faculty at Antioch, with a focus on curriculum development in the areas of community mental health and serious mental illness.

 Andrew Teton, MA, LMFT